Beolpluusor/projectaa-v2/README.md

 # apache/Lamp server installation GUIDE

+### Blockquotes
-"installation isn't yet tested so there might be problems, im on to it when I have done few things."
+installation isn't yet tested so there might be problems, im on to it when I have done few things.

 ### 1.
 #### setup node: